 7 Best Practices for Importing Files to Google Slides

 Conversions between file types has never been easier—especially when it comes to importing files from PowerPoint into Google Slides.
-Generally speaking, the process to import files is quick and easy.
+The process to import files is quick and easy.

 Here are some best practices: